togglr-project/togglr/internal/services/ldap/README.md

 # LDAP Service

-This package provides LDAP authentication and user synchronization functionality for the eToggle application.
+This package provides LDAP authentication and user synchronization functionality for the Togglr application.

 ## Features